emilyrosenberg/worldviews/README.md

 - Delete their own posts
 - Comment on posts and edit/delete their comments

-#### Add post
-This form allows the user to add a post.
-It includes input fields for title, content, and an image.

-#### Update post
-The user sees the same form with their post information, and can make updates in any field.

-#### Delete post
-The user can delete the post.

 **Plans** <br>
 All plans are visible on the plans page.
 Users can search plans by keyword.